Deploying in a Docker Swarm¶

 If you app will run inside the swarm and you didn't run with

 the usual way using the following command.

 Scaling Pravega Segment Store (External clients)¶

 If you require access to Pravega from outside the swarm and have deployed with

 of the Segment Store must be deployed as a unique service.
 This is a cumbersome process, but we've provided a helper

 script to make it fairly painless:

-All services (including HDFS and ZooKeeper if you've deployed our package) can be destroyed with:
+All services, (including HDFS and ZooKeeper if you've deployed our package) can be destroyed using the following command.

 docker stack down pravega